derwells/multithreaded-fileserver/docs/pg_4_synchronization.md

 ## Race conditions
 ### Per target file
-The HoH locking mechanism ensures that a thread can run only if -# It is the first thread associated with a target file (`file_server.c:`) This means there have been no previous commands to the target file.
- -# The thread before it has finished executing (`file_server.c:`)
+The HoH locking mechanism ensures that a thread can run only if -# It is the first thread associated with a target file (file_server.c:590-591) This means there have been no previous commands to the target file -# The thread before it has finished executing
-	This means the shared mutex has been unlocked.
+	This means the shared mutex has been unlocked

 \latexonly